 By being able to share information in real-time, seeing updates from whichever medical professional the patient is with at the moment, alongside the previously mentioned patient monitoring system, you have a far more comprehensive picture being painted than you would have with verbal or written exchanges.

 Accuracy matters in the healthcare industry.
 In some cases, reliable data can be the difference between a successful and catastrophic outcome.
-IoT lends a hand by allowing doctors to be more organized than they could otherwise be without the constant connectivity and data sharing.
+IoT lends a hand by allowing doctors to be more organized than they could otherwise be without constant connectivity and data sharing.

 4. Healthcare security